jennysiu/jennysBootstrapPortfolio/README.md

 ## Installation

-To view the webpage, no installation is required, you can access the live URL here: https://jennysiu.github.io/jennysBootstrapPortfolio/
+To view the webpage, no installation is required you can access the live URL here: https://jennysiu.github.io/jennysBootstrapPortfolio/

 To view the code files, you can Git Clone by following the instructions below:
 1. Clone the repository: `git clone [https://github.com/jennysiu/jennysBootstrapPortfolio]`